-G.O.I Indicator Minimum Threshold Status

-Goal Brief description of the Brief description of the Color code for

-Objective indicator threshold for this indicator at the

-Indicator indicator end of academic

-year 2016

-Goal 1: NW IC promotes student self-identity t hrough the Tribal college experience.

-Objective 1 : Cultural Content in the foundation al and capstone courses su ipports students'

-self-identity /.

-1.1.1 Assessment of NWIC All full-time faculty

-Institutional Outcomes 3 and 5 teaching these courses

-in the CSOV 101 & CSOV 300 assess and report

-courses. student proficiency of

-Institutional Outcomes

-3 & 5.

-1.1.2 Assessment of NWIC All full-time faculty

-Institutional Outcomes #3 and members assess and

-#5 for all bachelor's degree report student

-students within the capstone proficiency of

-classes in their final year.
-Institutional Outcomes

-3 & 5 within capstone

-courses.
+Indicator Brief description of the indicator C promotes student self-identity t • Objective 1: self-identity Cultural Content in the foundation al and capstone courses su pports students' 1.1.1 Assessment of NWIC Institutional Outcomes 3 and 5 in the CSOV 101 & CSOV 300 courses.
+All full-time faculty teaching these courses assess and report student proficiency of Institutional Outcomes 3 & 5.
+1.1.2 Assessment of NWIC Institutional Outcomes #3 and #5 for all bachelor's degree students within the capstone classes in their final year.
+All full-time faculty members assess and report student proficiency of Institutional Outcomes 3 & 5 within capstone courses.